Blood component labels contain clinically important information about a specific component.

 The introduction of ISBT 128 (Information Standard for Blood and Transplant) in Australia will provide us with an internationally recognised standard for blood component labelling that offers improved traceability and safety for patients and donors.

-The new ISBT 128 ‘Component Transition Label’ will include ISBT 128 barcodes as well as the current Codabar linear barcodes, allowing health providers who do not yet have ISBT 128 capability to continue managing their inventory without interruption.
+With the move to the ISBT 128 standard blood component labels will change with the introduction of a new ISBT 128 ‘Component Transition Label’ (shown below).
+This will include both ISBT 128 barcodes as well as the current Codabar linear barcodes, allowing health providers who do not yet have ISBT 128 capability to continue managing their inventory without interruption.

 What does this change mean for me?